brozeph/reindeer/readme.md

   * _NOTE:_ all fields in each document will be validated against the mapping specification prior to calling Elasticsearch
 * `callback` - _(required)_ - a function callback that accepts two arguments:
   * `err` - populated with details in the event of an error during the operation
-  * `insertedModels` - the validated models that are properly typed according to the mapping specification
+  * `insertedModels` - the validated models that are properly typed according to the mapping specification - if there are no specified primary identifiers for the models and Elasticsearch generates these values internally, the identifiers will be emitted as an array value from the event named `identity`
-  * `insertedModelIds` - the `_id` property for each document inserted into Elasticsearch in the same order as the array of `insertedModels`

 The following example demonstrates the use of the `#bulkCreate` method on a mapping for cats: